Train-before-Test Harmonizes Language Model Rankings: Additional Experiment Setting

 \subsection{Benchmark Selection}

+We begin our study with the \texttt{lm-eval-harness} package~\citep{eval-harness}, which offers a comprehensive suite of language model benchmarks.
+To accommodate the train-before-test methodology which requires a dedicated training set for fine-tuning, we first identify benchmarks that provide at least 1,000 training examples.
+This yields a total of 37 benchmarks.

-Language model evaluations can be broadly classified into likelihood-based and generation-based.
+These benchmarks can be broadly categorized as 28 likelihood-based and 9 generation-based benchmarks.
 Likelihood-based evaluations test for the likelihood of different completions given some input string; for example, different answer choices given a multiple-choice input question.
 Since the number of completions is usually small, likelihood-based evaluations are generally compute-efficient.
-Generation-based evaluations, in contrast, generate some output response given an input query.
-If responses tend to be long, then generation-based evaluations naturally become compute-intensive.
-This is particularly true for base models, which are usually not trained for instruction following and therefore continue to generate tokens until hitting their maximum token limit.